Welcome to today's edition of the Rush 24-7 podcast.

 The terrorists you capture, you squeeze until they break.

-So you move your captives to places where they'll be isolated and forlorn and eventually, maybe after a very long time, move to tell you what they know about their fellow savages.
+So you move your captives to places where they'll be isolated and forlorn, and eventually, maybe after a very long time, move to tell you what they know about their fellow savages.

 Otherwise, you use your technological wizardry to penetrate their communications.

-Until you can pierce the veiled charities and masked philanthropists behind the terror dollars, until you strangle the supply lines that convert hatred into action.
+You use your mastery of the global web that's modern finance to find the money and follow it until you can pierce the veiled charities and masked philanthropists behind the terror dollars, until you strangle the supply lines that convert hatred into action.

 All the while, you never underestimate your enemies.

-Just as you are studying them more effectively, in fact.
+You know that they study you, just as you are studying them more effectively, in fact.

 After all, when you find their vulnerabilities, there is still due process.